-- Displacement-related unemployment has the shortest average duration of episodes if it does not belong to the early retirement type. - The average duration of contingent unemployment episodes is somewhat higher which reflects the greater distance of this group from the labour market. - Unemployment of the early retirement type displays by far the longest average duration of episodes, which have continuously extended during the eighties.
+Displacement-related unemployment has the shortest average duration of episodes if it does not belong to the early retirement type.
+In other words, prime-age workers

+- The average duration of contingent unemployment episodes is somewhat higher which reflects the greater distance of this group from the labour market. - Unemployment of the early retirement type displays by far the longest average duration of episodes, which have continuously extended during the eighties.
 The boom at the end of the eighties only stopped this growth but without reversing the trend.

-Figure 9: Average duration of unemployment episodes by type of unemployment and calendar year of their beginning, West Germany, $1980 - 1991^{20}$.
+Figure 5: Average duration of unemployment episodes by type of unemployment and calendar year of their beginning, West Germany, 1980 - 1991

 Source: IAB employment subsample 1975 - 1995; analysis by Thorsten Kalina